bassanilab/NeoRanking/README.md

 # Priorization of neoantigens by machine learning

 ## Introduction
-This python code was written to prioritize neoantigens for cancer immunotherapy.
+This python code was written to rank neoantigens according to their probability that they are recognized by CD8 T cells.
 Large data matrices consisting of thousands neoantigens from 131 cancer patients annotated with several feature scores are used to train machine learning classifiers that rank the neoantigens in a test set.
 Here we provide the python code and shell scripts that preprocess these data matrices, perform classifier training and testing, and plot the figures of our paper [[1](#Citation)]

 ### Installation